-- set up dining on the footpath outside your business - set up dining on your neighbour's footpath - set up dining in a converted parking space outside your business (roadside dining) - display goods outside - display an advertising board (e.g. A-frame) - set up a night club queue - set up things like umbrellas, planter boxes, screens etc. on the footpath
+- display goods outside - display an advertising board (e.g. A-frame) - set up things like umbrellas, planter boxes, screens etc. on the footpath

 If you want to do any of these things, you'll need to consider the following:

 Accessibility